 • Space Force (31.4 years)

-Learn more about why young Americans don’t want to join the military and where US troops are stationed, and get the data directly in your inbox by signing up for our email newsletter.
+Learn more about troop numbers in the US, how much the US spends on defense, and get fresh data delivered to your inbox weekly by signing up for our newsletter.

 Page sources and methodology